ProdByBuddha/openapi-mcp-server/SECURITY.md

 ## Supported Versions

-The latest `main` branch is supported.
+The latest `master` branch is supported.
 Please update to the latest version before reporting issues.

 ## Reporting a Vulnerability